AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 ---
 # Asset review and approval overview

 The new asset review and approval workflow is built around a tight integration between Workfront and Frame.io.
-This integration takes the best of what each product has to offer and combines it to create an experience that allows all personas involved in content creation to work in their tools of choice, while having access to comments, files, and status updates--all synchronized across both systems in real time.
+This integration takes the best of what each product has to offer and combines them to create an experience that allows everyone involved in content creation to work in their tools of choice, while having access to comments, files, and status updates--all synchronized across both systems in real time.

 For more information about Frame.io, see [Getting Started with Frame.io](https://support.frame.io/en/collections/49298-getting-started).

 ## Work initiation and planning in Workfront

 The Workfront administrator enables the integration between Workfront and Frame.io by configuring the default Frame.io account in the Setup area and then designating Frame.io users in Workfront.
-This allows the coordinator to plan and initiate work using Workfront Projects and formal review and approval workflows.
+This allows the coordinator to plan and initiate work using Workfront projects and formal review and approval workflows.

-### Configure a default Frame.io account
+### Configure the default Frame.io account

 Workfront administrators initiate the Workfront and Frame.io integration by adding a default Frame.io account in the Setup area of Workfront.
-Once a default Frame.io account is set up, any projects created in Workfront have a mirror project created in Frame.io.
+Once the default Frame.io account is set up, any projects created in Workfront have a mirror project created in Frame.io.

 For more information, see [].